retrixe/octyne/API.md

 Currently, possible errors are not documented.
 This will be done in the future.
 Contributions in this department are welcome!

-## Note

-This documentation is still being worked on.
-While all endpoints are listed, file-related endpoints are not yet fully documented.

 ## Endpoints

 - [GET /](#get-)